SuccessHive/successhive.github.io/content/blog/ktc-intern-technology.md

 __Concepts Covered__
+- Introduction to Technology
+- Identifying Problems That Need a Solution
+- The Tech Revolution: Creating & Evaluating Solutions
+- From Zero to One: Building your “Minimum Viable Product”
+- Building User Flows & Mockups
+- Designing & Coding Logic
-- Introduction to Digital Marketing
+- Introduction to Thunkable
-- How is digital marketing different from other types of marketing
-- Channels and audiences
-- How to choose a medium
+- Project: Developing a product using Thunkable
-- Types of digital marketing
-- Targeting and campaigns
-- Metrics and analytics
-- Group Assignment
-- Case Study
-- Project Presentation & Evaluation
+- End of Intern Presentations & Evaluation

-__Bonus:__  1 LIVE interactive session on 'Careers in digital marketing and how to pursue them' for students & parents with an industry expert.
+__Bonus:__  1 LIVE interactive session on 'Careers in technology and how to pursue them' for students and parents with an industry expert.

 Price of **INR 999 /-** only